 Jack “Allyn” Reding, age 63, of Duenweg, MO, passed away on Friday July 5, 2019 at Freeman Hospital, following a sudden illness.

-To send flowers in memory of Jack "Allyn" Reding, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jack "Allyn" Reding, please visit our Heartfelt Sympathies Store.

 Allyn was born on February 23, 1956 in Joplin the son of Jack D. and June (Cossey) Reding.
 He has been a lifetime resident of Duenweg.
 He graduated from Parkwood High School in 1974.
 He married his high school sweetheart, Mona VanFleet on June 6, 1975 in Duenweg.
 Together they raised three children.
 He instilled in his children the importance of a strong work ethic, and that it is important to lend a helping hand to others.
 Family was very important to Allyn.
 He was a wonderful grandfather.